-respectively.
+In order to monitor the counting deadtime of the DAQ, two identical paths of electronics were constructed.
+The only difference between the two paths is in the discriminator output width, set at 30 ns and 100 ns for the "narrow" and the "wide" paths, respectively.
 The scalers are rated for 250 MHz (4 ns deadtime) and therefore do not add to the deadtime.
 In addition, since the output width of all logic modules were set to 15 ns, the deadtime of the DAQ for each group is dominated by the deadtime of the discriminators.

-The SUM8 modules used for summing all lead-glass signals also served as fanout modules, providing exact copies of the input PMT signals.
-These copies were sent to the standard HRS DAQ, hence the standard DAQ remained fully functional.
+The SUM8 modules used for summing all lead-glass signals also served as fan-out 153 modules, providing exact copies of the input PMT signals.
+These copies were sent to the standard HRS DAQ for calibration.
 During the experiment, data were collected at low rates using reduced beam currents with both DAQs functioning, such that a direct comparison of the two DAQs can be made.
 The vertical drift chambers were used during these low rate DAQ studies.
-Outputs from all discriminators, signals from the scintillator and the gas cherenkov, and all electron and pion triggers were sent to fastbus TDCs (fbTDC) and were recorded in the standard DAQ.
-Data from these fbTDCs were used to align signals in timing before and throughout the experiment.
-They also allow the study of the cherenkov or lead-glass performance for the new DAQ triggers.
+Outputs from all discriminators, signals from the scintillator and the gas Cherenkov, and all electron and pion triggers were sent to Fastbus TDCs (fbTDC) and were recorded in the standard DAQ.
+Data from these fbTDCs were used to align amplitude spectrum and its timing.
+They also allow the study of the Cherenkov or lead-glass performance for the new DAQ triggers.

 Full sampling of analog signals were done using Flash-ADCs (FADCs) at low rates intermittently during the experiment.
 For one group on the left and one group on the right HRS, the preshower and shower SUM8 outputs, the intermediate logical signals of the DAQ, and the output electron and pion triggers were recorded.
-These FADC data provided the following information: (i) They provide a study of pileup effects to confirm the simulation; (ii) They provide input parameters for the simulation, specifically the rise and fall times of the signals and their widths.
+These FADC data provide a study of pileup effects to confirm the simulation and to provide the input parameters for the simulation, specifically the rise and fall times of the signals and their widths.

-5 3 DAQ PID performance
+3 DAQ PID Performance

-PID performance of the DAQ system were studied at low beam currents using fbTDC signals along with ADC spectrum of all detector signals recorded by the standard DAQ.
+PID performance of the DAQ system was studied with calibration runs taken at low beam currents using fbTDC signals along with ADC data of all detector signals recorded by the standard DAQ.
+Events that triggered the DAQ would appears as a timing peak in the corresponding fbTDC data of the standard DAQ and a cut on this peak can be used to select those events.
 Figure 3 shows the preshower vs. shower signals for group 2 on the Left HRS.
 A comparison between no fbTDC cut and with cut on the fbTDC signal of the electron wide trigger from this group clearly shows the hardware PID cuts.

 Fig. 3.
-[Color online] Preshower vs. Shower ADC spectrum (sum of 8 blocks each) for group 2 on the Left HRS, without fbTDC cut (left) and with cut on the group 2 electron wide trigger fbTDC signal (right).
-It clearly shows the hardware cuts on the preshower and the total shower signals, indicating the DAQ is selecting the correct events as electrons.
-The cuts can be adjusted by changing the discriminator thresholds.
+[Color online] Preshower vs. Shower ADC data (sum of 8 blocks each) for group 2 on the Left HRS, without the fbTDC cut (left panel) and with cut on the group 2 electron wide trigger fbTDC signal (right panel).
+It clearly shows the thresholds on the preshower and the total shower signals, indicating the DAQ is selecting the correct events as electrons.
 The events near the vertical axis, around ADC channels (200,1000), are electrons that deposited energy in overlapping blocks between group 2 and group 1 (or group 3) and are recorded by the other group.